 Today we are going to discuss some our tips for making good buying decisions.
 For more of our specific guidelines and suggestions, be sure to check out our Amazon Boot Camp.

-Know The Categories You Are Allowed To Sell In
+Know The Products You Are Allowed To Sell

 Before heading out to purchase inventory, it is important to get familiar with the types of products you can sell as an Amazon seller.

-We recommend three categories from that list that typically sell very quickly, are pretty easy to learn and that people report having really good experiences with.
-These include Home and Kitchen; Patio, Lawn and Garden; and Toys and Games.
+We have some recommended categories for new sellers that typically sell very quickly, are pretty easy to learn, and that people report having really good experiences with.
+These include baby, Beauty, Health & Personal Care, Home & Garden, Grocery, and Toys.

-There are thousands of products within those three categories alone, and they can easily be found in stores and by doing Online Arbitrage.
-They can range from oven mitts and garden hoses to board games and dolls.
+There are thousands of products within those categories alone and they can easily be found in stores and by doing Online Arbitrage.
+They can range from oven mitts and flavored teas to board games and dolls.